 Under the Equality Act, employers are required to make reasonable adjustments to the selection process if applicants have declared disabilities.
 For example, if you are asked to undertake Psychometric Tests it is standard practice to allow applicants with dyslexia 25% extra time.
 If you believe you have one, or more conditions which may impact on the selection process, it is important that you inform the employer in advance, to enable them to make any necessary adjustments.

-For further information on disclosing a disability, please view Purple Door's Disability, Equality and Diversity Guide (pdf).
+For further information on disclosing a disability, please view the Careers and Employability Service's Disability, Equality and Diversity Guide (pdf).

 You are likely to be assessed as soon as you arrive at the Assessment Centre - so don’t arrive late!
 You will be observed throughout the day so ensure you are nice and professional to everyone but remember to be yourself.
 Try to talk to your fellow attendees.
 By getting to know them you are likely to get a feel for their interests and abilities which might help you in the tasks that will follow.
 Remember that whilst the process is competitive, you are not necessarily in competition with each other, so being a personable, collaborative team player is just as important as any other skills that are being sought.

 Group exercises are designed to measure your ability to work in a team.
 Assessors often look for candidates who can contribute to discussion, articulate their own ideas, listen to other people’s ideas, delegate tasks, approach problems effectively, demonstrate a can-do attitude, and display positive leadership qualities.
 Try to clearly show your contribution to group tasks, but do not dominate the group.
 Activities are likely to have a time constraint so be aware of the time; possibly making sure that one team member has this responsibility.
 Throughout the activities, assessors will make notes on each of the group members to identify and record their contribution.